rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 ## Conclusions

 While there are no current repositories, using the archived repositories that CentOS had for GlusterFS will still work.
 As outlined, GlusterFS is pretty easy to install and maintain.
 Using the command line tools is a pretty straight forward process.
-GlusterFS will help with creating and maintaining high-availability clusters for data storage and redundancy.
+GlusterFS will help create and maintain high-availability clusters for data storage and redundancy.
 You can find more information on GlusterFS and tool usage from the [official documentation pages.](https://docs.gluster.org/en/latest/)